 The PhD students in the CMIV research school meet once a month to discuss what’s going on at CMIV and if there is any new opportunities or courses coming up.
 After the meeting there is a seminar where the PhD students present their projects to each other and to senior researchers.
 At the annual CMIV conference the students present their projects at a poster session.
 This is a great opportunity to really discuss and receive feedback from the senior researchers and other PhD students.
 The conferences often include a workshop or lecture directed at the research school.
-Once every semester there is also a PhD student day with a workshop or study visit.
+Once a year there is also a PhD student day with a workshop or study visit.

 A sit down with two PhD students at CMIV Research School

 Currently there are around twenty PhD students admitted to the CMIV research school.
 Here you get to meet tone of them, Bharti Kataria and former PhD student Mikael Forsgren.

 What does CMIV mean for your research?

 Without CMIV it would´t be possible for me to conduct my research.
 It is an incredible strength to be able to work so close to clinical practice and skilled personnel.

 What is it like to combine research with clinical duty?

 I am interested in doing research linked to clinical operation – research that drives development.
 The work load is sometimes intense, but it is also a part of what makes it interesting.
 You become an expert at time management and keeping many balls in the air.

 Why did you choose be a port of CMIV?

 To take advantage of all opportunities available at CMIV.
 Here researchers from a variety of disciplines are working together and even though my research is a little different I get a lot of input from others.
 At CMIV there is a great range of knowledge because everyone has different areas of expertise.

 What extra brings the graduate school that you can't get connected to your institution?